Legend (Lu novel): Analysis

-Legend’s dystopia is a commentary on wealth inequality in the world.
+The dystopian setting of Legend is a commentary on wealth inequality in the world.
 Lu stated that she chose Los Angeles as the setting in the novel particularly because it is a location with rampant wealth inequality.
 She commented that in Los Angeles, "The fact that you can go down the street and you run into a wealthy neighborhood.
 Then two blocks later, it's a really poor street.
 It's very extreme and I think that is kind of symbolic for Legend where there is no middle class."

-Although their romantic involvement is not revealed until later in the series, there are two LGBTQ+ characters in this novel, Metias and Thomas.
+Although their romantic involvement is not revealed until later in the series, there are two LGBTQ+ characters in the novel - Metias and Thomas.
 In an interview with Everdeen Mason from The Washington Post, Lu states that she wished she included more LGBTQ+ representation in the novel, aside from solely Thomas and Metias, since this limited representation solely allows LGBTQ+ readers to relate to either Metias' or Thomas' respective characterizations as a dead brother or an antagonist.

 Reception

 Susan Carpenter, writing in the Los Angeles Times calls Legend "a taut and exciting romp for all readers with enough inventive details to keep things from becoming cliché", and The New York Times Ridley Pearson called it "[a] fine example of commercial fiction with razor-sharp plotting, depth of character and emotional arc."
 In the University Wire, SUNY Oneota student Claudia Corneyea reviewed the novel, writing, “This novel has everything a young adult dystopia is expected to have: an avenging heroine, a loving bad boy and a corrupt government that brings them together.”

 A review in Bookmarks magazine has a mixed position on the book citing the rapidly moving plot as enticing but has draw backs because they believe that the characters are not fully formed.
-Elizabeth McDonnell’s review in the Boston Examiner, agrees with the fast paced plot makes the book an appealing read, but points the clichés present as negative aspects of the book.
+Elizabeth McDonnell's review in the Boston Examiner, agrees with the fast paced plot makes the book an appealing read, but points the clichés present as negative aspects of the book.